wardbekker/LokiLogger/README.md

 LokiLogger is an Elixir logger backend providing support for Logging to [Grafana Loki](https://github.com/grafana/loki)

+## Known issues

+* "works-on-my-machine" level of quality
+* not thread safe yet

 ## Installation

 The package can be installed by adding `loki_logger` to your list of dependencies in `mix.exs`: